ampaire/Ultimate-Ninja/README.md

 * Webpack
 * Eslint
 * Babel
-* Jest in the tests
+* Jest for testing the game
 * Github
 * [Netlify](https://app.netlify.com/) for the deployment
 * [Leaderboard API service](https://www.notion.so/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3) for the leaderboard